 Ebertin says it is of the nature of Mars with "a strong blending in of Saturnian influence."
 He says it gives an "unbalanced and jumpy nature," and is generally disharmonious in horoscopes where it is prominent (especially with malefics, he says).
 For people of high social standing or political involvement, Elsbeth Ebertin felt its aspect with Saturn especially creates conflicts, deception, and hard ordeals.

-For Moon conjunct Abubens, there is no one of great tragedy in my list.
+For Moon conjunct Acubens, there is no one of great tragedy in my list.
 Politician Gordon Brown, musician Brian Eno, Queen Elizabeth II, and a couple of friends who are doing just fine.
+(Robson says this means, "Sarcasm and bitter speeds, many friendships.")

 Q&A and discussion on Fixed Stars